insin/nwb/README.md

 ## UMD build `package.json` configuration

-Everything which can vary in the UMD build provided by `npb` is configured in `package.json` - these are the fields it requires:
+Everything which can vary in the UMD build provided by `nwb` is configured in `package.json` - these are the fields it requires:

 * `name` - used in the UMD build banner
 * `version` - used in the UMD build banner